 History of Reservation System in India – Rectifying the Historical Injustice

 To an extent, reservation as a policy is pursued by the State to correct the historical injustice done to certain castes by the so-called “upper castes”.
-The caste system prevailed in India had alienated many “lower castes” from the mainstream – hindering their development.
+The caste system that prevailed in India had alienated many “lower castes” from the mainstream – hindering their development.
 To a great extent, the repercussions are still felt.

-The initial reservations were only for SC and ST [article 15(4) and article 16(4)].
-OBCs were included in the ambit of reservation in 1991 [article 15(5)].
-In 2019, Economically Weaker Sections are also included [article 15(6) and article 16(6)].
+The initial reservations were only for SC and ST [Article 15(4) and Article 16(4)].
+OBCs were included in the ambit of reservation in 1991 [Article 15(5)].
+In 2019, Economically Weaker Sections are also included [Article 15(6) and Article 16(6)].

-Should India need reservation (now)?
+Should India need reservations (now)?

 It’s the duty of the government to provide equality of status and opportunity in India.

 Reservation is one of the tools against social oppression and injustice against certain classes.
 Otherwise known as affirmative action, reservation helps in uplifting backward classes.